GarrettEstrin/story_time_api/README.md

 ## To use the app

-Visit [commnity story time ](https://frozen-earth-84082.herokuapp.com/ )to use the app as a user.
+Visit [community story time ](https://frozen-earth-84082.herokuapp.com/ )to use the app as a user.

 Visit [commnity_story_time github repository ](https://github.com/GarrettEstrin/story_time) to download the app to your local machine.